fossasia/susi_server/README.md

 ## Why should I use Susi?

-If you like to be anonymous when searching things, want to archive tweets or messages about specific topics and if you are looking for a tool to create statistics about tweet topics, then you may consider Susi.
-With Susi you can:
+If you like to create your own AI, then you may consider Susi.

-- collect and store a very, very large amount of tweets
-- create your own search engine for tweets
-- omit authentication enforcement for API requests on twitter
-- share tweets and tweet archives with other loklak users
-- search anonymously on your own search portal
-- create your own tweet search portal or statistical evaluations
-- use [Kibana](https://github.com/elastic/kibana) to analyze large amounts of tweets for statistical data.

 ## How do I install Susi: Download, Build, Run